 What is a Conservation Easement?

-A Conservation Easement is a legal agreement between a landowner and a land trust or government agency that permanently limits uses of land in order to protect its conservation values.
+A Conservation Easement is a voluntary legal agreement between a landowner and a land trust or government agency that permanently limits uses of land in order to protect its conservation values.
+It is one of the most effective tools available for the permanent conservation of private lands resulting in millions of protected acres across the Unites States.
 Landowners continue to own and manage their land, and retain the right to sell the land or pass it on to future generations.